Check whether you will remain insured in the Netherlands

 • In addition to this:

-• you must be working for a Dutch employer who pays social insurance contributions for you to the Dutch Tax and Customs Administration (Belastingdienst), or
+• you must be working for a Dutch employer that pays social insurance contributions for you to the Dutch Tax Administration (Belastingdienst), or

 • perform as a self-employed person and pay contributions to the Belastingdienst yourself